wcm-io-caravan/caravan-rhyme/README.md

 - [examples/osgi-jaxrs-example-service](examples/osgi-jaxrs-example-service) - an example service using reactive types in its API
 - [examples/osgi-jaxrs-example-launchpad](examples/osgi-jaxrs-example-launchpad) - a [Sling launchpad](https://sling.apache.org/documentation/the-sling-engine/the-sling-launchpad.html) to start the example service (and run some integration tests)

-Another example for usage with spring-boot can be found at https://github.com/feffef/reactive-hal-spring-example.
+Another example for usage with Spring Boot can be found at https://github.com/feffef/reactive-hal-spring-example.

 # Key concepts explained

 ## Define a HAL API with annotated interfaces

-As an example, here is the HAL entry point of a simple web service that provides access to a database of simple generic items:
+As an example, here is the HAL entry point resource of a simple web service that provides access to a database of simple generic items:

 ```json
 {